8 min read

 Klein Curaçao

-Klein Curaçao is a flat, uninhabited island off the southeast coast, reachable only by boat (check current prices and departure times).
-It rewards the effort with powder-white sand, an old weathered lighthouse, a photogenic shipwreck, and some of the clearest water anywhere in the region.
-Turtles are often seen on the snorkeling stops en route or in the shallows offshore.
-This is a committed full-day excursion rather than a casual beach visit, and it's the one people tend to talk about when they get home.
+A flat, uninhabited island off the southeast coast, reachable only by boat (check current prices and departure times).
+Powder-white sand, a weathered lighthouse, a photogenic shipwreck, and some of the clearest water in the region.
+Turtles often turn up on the snorkeling stops en route.
+This is a committed full-day excursion, not a casual beach visit.
+It is the one people are still talking about when they get home.

 Quick Comparison: Which Beach Fits Your Day